Shopping beyond Second Hand September

-In 2019 I didn’t buy any new clothes for 30 days.
+It started by not buying any new clothes for 30 days.
 Then it became two months.
-And now it’s been over four years!
-Shopping and donating second hand has allowed me to live my life more sustainably.
+And now, in 2025, it’s been over six years!
+Shopping and donating second hand have helped me to live more sustainably.

-Oxfam’s Second Hand September campaign is now into its fifth year and I am excited to share my love for second hand, some of my favourite outfits and some tips and tricks for shopping second hand.
+Oxfam’s Second Hand September campaign is now into its seventh year and I'm excited to share my love for second hand clothes, some of my favourite outfits, and my tips and tricks for shopping second hand.

 Zara Canfield & Olly Ross